alexnavratil/CrespoBLNConfig/README.md

 In CyanogenMod 10.2 there is no option to disable BLN.
 I know that copy the CrespoParts.apk to /system/app will bring back that function but the disadvantage is that you must copy this file after each update.
-Just install the CrespoBLNConfig.apk and the the option you want.
+Just install the CrespoBLNConfig.apk and then check the option you want.

 This App needs *root*.
 I'm not responsible for any damages.